 These types of accounts can be ideal what with interest rates being so low on deposit accounts.
-Inflation in France is currently around 1.9% and in the UK 2.4% therefore why not consider diversifying your investments in to shares, bonds and managed fund investments.
+Inflation in France is constantly changing therefore it is always worth considering diversifying your investments in to shares, bonds and managed fund investments.

 There are two types of share accounts for residents in France called the CTO and PEA.
 The PEA is made of up of European shares and managed funds.

 For non-residents the CTO account is available.
 This is a normal share account based on the French and international stock market.

 In France 39% of households financial assets are held in Assurance vie policies.